Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 5. After the transmission stops or you are satisfied with the results, hit `Stop` on the pipeline

-6. As of writing this article, SatDump does **NOT** support processing of images received from geostationary satellites, so **they will not show up in the `Viewer` tab.** To access them, navigate to your live output directory, open the folder for the latest live recording.
-The images will be in the `IMAGES` folder.
+6. As of the latest commit, SatDump **PARTIALLY** supports processing of images received from geostationary satellites: The only two supported satellite series are <u>*GOES, Elektro-L*</u>, but **they will not automatically show up in the `Viewer` tab.** <u>For all satellites</u>, navigate to your live output directory, open the folder of the latest live recording.
+The images will be in the `IMAGES` folder, for <u>*GOES, Elektro-L*</u>, you can load the `products.cbor` file in SatDump's `Viewer` tab for image processing.

 7. You are now done!
-Feel free to play aroud with the results using 3rd party tools.
+Feel free to play around with the results using 3rd party tools or SatDump where applicable.

 # Common issues {#common-issues}